Resetand/textarea-markdown-editor/README.md

 ## Advanced usage 🧬

 You can implement your **own commands**.
 For this you need to registry command by adding new item in `commands` array.
-CommandConfig contain `name`, `handler` and optional `shortcut`.
+Item should contain `name`, `handler` and optional `shortcut`.

-**Handler** - invoked by trigger call or by pressing shortcuts and it make side effect with textarea.
+**Handler** - function invoked by trigger call or by pressing shortcuts, it make side effect with textarea.
 Basically you can make with `element` whatever you want, but most likely you need to manipulate with content.
-For this purpose you can use `Cursor` service.
-This wrapper combines content and selection manipulation and also proved calculated information about position context and more.
+For this purpose you can use `Cursor`.
+This wrapper combines content and selection manipulation and also provide calculated information about position context and more.

 ```typescript